plerohellec/logfile_interval/README.md

 #### Aggregator types and options
 * timestamp: the timestamp field will be used to determine to which interval the line belongs, each line MUST have a timestamp
+* num_lines: the most simple aggregator simply counts the number of lines
 * count: the aggregator will count the number of occurence of this field
   * without the group_by option, it will just count the total number of lines (probably useless)
   * with a group_by option pointing to the same field as the current one, it will count the number of occurence